waimanwong/RemarkableResources/README.md

-# Links to various resurces
+# Links to various resources

 ## Leaderships